veltra/cloud-build-notifiers/README.md

   .
   ```

-- If you already have the config, switch config to vds-amc-client
+- If you already have the config, switch config to vds-client-amc
   ```
   % gcloud config configurations activate ana-op
   ```

-- If not set vds-amc-client configuration on local, execute following command.
+- If not set vds-client-amc configuration on local, execute following command.
   ```
   % gcloud config configurations create ana-op       // create configuration
   % gcloud config set compute/region asia-northeast1 // set regison